100,000 children in extreme danger in Mosul, trapped behind Islamic State lines: U.N.

-BAGHDAD About 100,000 children are trapped in extremely dangerous conditions in the remaining Islamic State-held enclave in the northern Iraqi city of Mosul, the United Nations said on Monday.
+BAGHDAD (Reuters) - About 100,000 children are trapped in extremely dangerous conditions in the remaining Islamic State-held enclave in the northern Iraqi city of Mosul, the United Nations said on Monday.

 Children were being used as human shields by the insurgents or were caught in the crossfire of the battle, the United Nations Children Fund (UNICEF) said in a statement.
 Some had been forced to take part in the fighting.
 Hospitals and clinics had come under attack, it said.
 "We are receiving alarming reports of civilians including several children being killed in west Mosul," UNICEF said.
 "Some were reportedly killed as they desperately tried to flee the fighting which is intensifying by the hour,"